 Confidential information should be supplied at the same time as the application:

 Once we have received your application, we will assess the pathway and determine if your substance is eligible for rapid assessment or will undergo a full assessment.

-To be eligible for a hazardous substance approval by rapid assessment, a substance must meet one of the following criteria:
+To be eligible for a rapid assessment, a hazardous substance must meet one of the following criteria:

-- It has a similar composition and similar hazardous properties to a substance that already has a HSNO approval (rapid similar).
+- It has a similar composition and similar hazardous properties to a substance that has an HSNO approval (rapid similar).

 - Its hazardous properties meet the criteria for low hazard (least degrees of hazard).

 - It has been formulated so that one or more of its hazardous properties has a lesser degree of hazard than a substance that already has a HSNO approval (rapid reduced).

 The decision to process an application through a rapid pathway is discretionary and we will make this decision during the pathway assessment.

 Full assessment application

 Applications to release a hazardous substance that are not eligible for rapid assessment, will be processed as either a non-notified or notified application.